Darthspider360/The-Comlink/README.md

 ## Credits
 Some credits are included inline with the code.
-- Amy for the README Layout idea and deployment section
+- Amy for the README Layout idea and certain sections
 - Copilot for user stories and coding support
 - Coding Coaches.
 - [Dev.to](https://dev.to/earthcomfy/django-user-profile-3hik) for user profile help